djankies/vitest-mcp/README.md

 - [📜 License](#📜-license)
 <!-- markdownlint-enable MD051 -->

-## 😢 The Problem with LLMs and Vitest 😢
+## 😢 The Problem with LLMs and Testing 😢

 - **Noisy test output** - Raw Vitest output can be extremely verbose eating up tokens/context with useless information.
 - **Full test suite runs** - LLMs sometimes forget to limit the scope of the test run, causing full test suite runs to be executed.